 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I am content doing laundry because I now have cheery walls to look at.
 I have to tell you, I never thought there would be a part two to my previous story, but as I wash the paint off my brushes once again, I wanted to share my adventure.

 After some irregular heart beats, shaky knees, and many brush strokes, a new and stronger me has emerged.
 I can see clearly now and a path has been paved.
-I had taken a small snowball and placed it on a big ol' hill and before I knew it, that snowball began to roll.

 This is the first mural I painted, on my bedroom in my old apartment.
 Sometimes I have trouble sleeping; so when I can't sleep, I paint.
 On my bedroom wall I decided to paint the ocean.
 It had fish jumping in the water, the sand was even textured.

 This is a mural I painted on my garage door.
 I used just patio paints, freehand.
 The flowers are painted in Donna Dewberries "one stroke" technique.

 I put this mural in my kitchen and it absolutely changed the entire look!
 My mural is Tatouage which is a rub on type transfer which when completed, looks and feels just like a painted mural.

 Run out of ideas to decorate your child's room?
 Here's my tip.
 Find out what is their favorite show or book and paint a mural on the wall in their room.
 Super easy.